rtmigo/xrandom_dart/README.md

 ```

 You can achieve the same determinism by creating the `Random` with a `seed` argument.
 However, this does
 not protect you from `dart:math` implementation updates.

-In contrast to this, **Xrandom** uses
-**xorshift32**, a very specific algorithm.
+In contrast to `dart:math`, `xrandom` uses **xorshift32**, a very specific algorithm.
 Therefore, the predictability of the
 Xrandom's `deterministic`
 sequences can be relied upon. *(but not until the library reaches stable release status)*